jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

     def add(first_input, second_input):
         return first_input + second_input

-  and all the tests are passing with no random failures, or are they?
+  and all the tests are passing with no random failures, :ref:`or are they?<how to make a calculator 3>`

 ----